 The proposed Reorganization will not result in any change in Sallie Mae's outstanding class of preferred stock.
-The Privatization Act requires that upon the dissolution date of September 30, 2008, Sallie Mae shall repurchase or redeem, or make proper provisions for repurchase or redemption of any outstanding shares of Sallie Mae preferred stock.
-Management does not believe that such redemption will have a material impact on the financial condition or results of operations of the Holding Company.
-Sallie Mae has the option of effecting an earlier dissolution if certain conditions are met.
+However, if the Reorganization is approved, the Privatization Act requires that prior to the dissolution of Sallie Mae on or before September 30, 2008, Sallie Mae shall repurchase or redeem, or make proper provisions for repurchase or redemption of any outstanding preferred stock.
 Sallie Mae's preferred stock will continue to rank senior to Sallie Mae Common Stock (all of which, after the Reorganization, will be held by the Holding Company) as to dividends and as to the distribution of assets of Sallie Mae in the event of the liquidation of Sallie Mae.
-The preferred stock is carried at its liquidation value of \$50 per share for a total of \$214 million and pays a variable dividend that has been at its minimum rate of 5 percent per annum for the last several years.
-See "FINANCIAL STATEMENTS -- Footnote 13."